-Currently the care precinct drains to Sydney Water sewer main infrastructure in Clissold Street.
-In addition a Sydney Water sewer main extends from Clissold Street into the north eastern corner of the care precinct side before terminating adjacent to the access road which traverses the site between Victoria and Queen Streets.
+Currently the site drains to Sydney Water sewer main infrastructure in Clissold, Seaview and Queen Streets.
+In addition a Sydney Water sewer main extends from Clissold Street into the site before terminating adjacent to the access road which traverses the site between Victoria and Queen Streets.